Anna Kolbjørnsdatter Lodge #36

 Founded: March 13, 1988, San Francisco, CA

-When: Second Sunday of month at 2:00 pm (The lodge does not meet in July & August)
+When: Second Saturday of month at 10:00 am (The lodge does not meet in July & August) Please check the cultural calendar as field trips are planned on various dates & times

 Where: Grace Evangelical Lutheran Church, 33rd and Ulloa, San Francisco, CA (street parking)